WiseLibs/better-sqlite3/API.md

 - If `options.readonly` is `true`, the database connection will be opened in readonly mode.
 Default is `false`.

-- If `options.fileMustExist` is `true` and the database does not exist, an `Error` will be thrown instead of creating a new one.
+- If `options.fileMustExist` is `true` and the database does not exist, an `Error` will be thrown instead of creating a new file.
 This option does not affect in-memory or readonly database connections.
 Default is `false`.

 ### .prepare(*string*) -> *Statement*